Kong/terraform-provider-konnect/docs/resources/gateway_plugin_acme.md

 Default: 5
 - `preferred_chain` (String) A string value that specifies the preferred certificate chain to use when generating certificates.
 - `renew_threshold_days` (Number) Days remaining to renew the certificate before it expires.
 Default: 14
 - `rsa_key_size` (Number) RSA private key size for the certificate.
-The possible values are 2048, 3072, or 4096.
-Default: 4096; must be one of [2048, 3072, 4096]
+The possible values are 2048, 3072, or 4096. possible known values include one of [2048, 3072, 4096]; Default: 4096
 - `storage` (String) The backend storage type to use.
 In DB-less mode and Konnect, `kong` storage is unavailable.
-In hybrid mode and Konnect, `shm` storage is unavailable. `shm` storage does not persist during Kong restarts and does not work for Kong running on different machines, so consider using one of `kong`, `redis`, `consul`, or `vault` in production.
-Default: "shm"; must be one of ["consul", "kong", "redis", "shm", "vault"]
+In hybrid mode and Konnect, `shm` storage is unavailable. `shm` storage does not persist during Kong restarts and does not work for Kong running on different machines, so consider using one of `kong`, `redis`, `consul`, or `vault` in production. possible known values include one of ["consul", "kong", "redis", "shm", "vault"]; Default: "shm"
 - `storage_config` (Attributes) (see [below for nested schema](#nestedatt--config--storage_config))
 - `tos_accepted` (Boolean) If you are using Let's Encrypt, you must set this to `true` to agree the terms of service.
 Default: false